LinkedInLearning/NetEssentials-Strings-2820053/README.md

-# .NET Essentials - Strings
+# C#: String Essential Training

-This is the repository for the **LinkedIn Learning**  [.NET Essentials - Strings](https://www.linkedin.com/learning/c-sharp-string-essential-training/use-linq-to-query-string-array?u=104) course.
+This is the repository for the **LinkedIn Learning**  [.NET Essentials - Strings](https://www.linkedin.com/learning/c-sharp-string-essential-training/) course.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).#

-*Course Name and ID: NetEssentials-Strings-2820053*
 ## .NET Essentials
 .NET is a mature programming framework used around the world to build applications for every type of project.
 Our .NET Essentials courses dig deep into a sub-section of .NET, given you a long look at one segment of this ubiquitous framework.